ICE train at Berlin Hbf

 1st class table for two on the Berlin to Vienna ICE train Lunch in the restaurant car on the Berlin to Vienna ICE train

 Lunch in the restaurant.
-In 1st class you can choose to be served at your seat.
 I recommend the Erdinger Weissbier!

 ICE-T train, driving cab ICE-T train, 2nd class